Business Retention & Expansion

 While each fund has different requirements, all applicants are required to:

 Be a for-profit business with a business license and business bank account

 Be headquartered in Los Alamos, Mora, Rio Arriba, Sandoval, San Miguel, Santa Fe or Taos County

 How can I apply for funding?

-Grants are available to small businesses in the seven-county region.
+Grants are available to small businesses in the seven-county RDC service area.

 TEAM/ MANUFACTURING FUND

-No-interest loans are available specifically to technology-based and manufacturing businesses located in the seven-county region.
+No-interest loans are available to technology & manufacturing businesses in the seven-county RDC service area.